 Marine litter is a global problem, but you can help!

-Join in the largest worldwide volunteer effort to protect the ocean!
+Join us on Saturday, September 16th from 10:00 AM-12:00 PM for the largest worldwide volunteer effort to protect the ocean!
 This event is part of the Ocean Conservancy’s international campaign and the City of Burien sponsors local efforts at Seahurst Park.
 All ages can take part and add items to the Salmon Trash Sculpture next to our building.
 We’ll provide cleanup supplies, but you can bring your own gloves, bag or bucket.
 Please register and allow 10 minutes to get to our building after parking.
 You can also use the Clean Swell app to provide research data on your collection rather than paper tally sheets.
 Find out more below.

 Collect data with your phone!

 Using the Clean Swell app to track your trash will assist in global research.
 It’s easy to tap icons of what you collect, and you can do this for any of your own cleanup efforts.
 This online map will show your data entry.
 View instructions and videos below and use these additional resources for cleanup tips, as well as other efforts you can do from home or in your neighborhood to #CleanOn!